merkle-open/SitecoreBlog/docs/_posts/2024-04-16-11-steps-to-extend-general-link.md

     return "LinkWithTracking";
 ```

 Generate your models.
-And depending on your use of the Link-feature the will be a change of every Link-property to a LinkWithTracking-property.
+Depending on your use of the Link-feature there will be a change of every Link-property to a LinkWithTracking-property.

 ### Create DataMapper for Glass